Prenuptial Or Binding Financial Agreements

 If parties in a relationship (family, de facto, same sex couples) come to an agreement on how they intend to divide their assets, then they can enter into Consent Orders or a Prenuptial Agreement/Financial Agreement to make the agreement legally binding.

-Parties can enter into consent orders to finalise the arrangements in relation to property, children and spousal maintenance by signing an Application for Consent Orders document and lodging the document with the Family Court of Australia.
+Parties can enter into consent orders to finalise the arrangements in relation to property, children, and spousal maintenance by signing an Application for Consent Orders document and lodging the document with the Family Court of Australia.
 The Application is considered by the Court and the orders made by a Judicial Officer.
 Parties can apply for consent orders without the necessity of going to Court.

 PRENUPTIAL, POST-NUPTIAL AND BINDING FINANCIAL AGREEMENTS IN BRISBANE

-A Prenuptial Agreement is an agreement entered into between parties which relate to spousal maintenance and the distribution of property.
+A Prenuptial Agreement is an agreement entered into between parties that relate to spousal maintenance and the distribution of property.
 A Prenuptial Agreement is not lodged with the Court.
 There are several types of Prenuptial Agreements.

 IF YOU WOULD LIKE TO READ THE RELEVANT SECTIONS OF THE LEGISLATION IN REGARD TO DIVORCE PROPERTY SETTLEMENT PLEASE GO TO THE FAMILY LAW ACT.
 PLEASE REFERENCE SECTIONS 90 & 90U.